Have questions? We're here.

 Option 1 – Half-day experience: Londonderry~Derry – Past, Present, Future

-The local guides interpret the story of Londonderry~Derry in this excursion, which is a combination of a walking and coach tour.
+Your local guides interpret the story of Londonderry~Derry in this excursion, a combination of a walking and coach tour.
 Having lived through the tumultuous times of ‘The Troubles’ as the locals refer to it, their first-hand experiences immerse you in the era when a word to the wrong person, a stroll on the wrong side of the street, or a misplaced glance, could cost you your life.
 In recent years, the artists and youth of Londonderry~Derry have painted emotive murals on walls around the city.
-Pass several of these as your guides explain the city’s tumultuous past.
+You pass several of these as your guides explain the city’s tumultuous past.
 Several monuments in the Bogside neighborhood shed even more light on key events, such as the hunger strikes that marred the city.

 Option 2 – Full-day experience: Dunluce Castle, Giant’s Causeway